TOAST-DOCS/Compute-Instance/en/overview.md

 ### How to Access Windows Instances

 To access a Windows server, select a Windows instance to access from NHN Cloud console.
-Click **Check Password** in the **Instance Access** tab from screen details at the bottom to check password set in the Windows server.
+Click **Check Password** in the **Access Information** tab from screen details at the bottom to check password set in the Windows server.

 ![Access to Windows Instance](http://static.toastoven.net/prod_instance/windows-login-en.png)